colinhacks/zod/deno/lib/README.md

 #### Dynamic refine

-To make refine having a dynamic behavior depending on runtime parameters, the refine function can optionaly take a params additional argument that represent the .parse method second optional argument.
+To make refine having a dynamic behavior depending on runtime parameters, the refine function can optionaly take a params additional argument that represent the .parse method argument "params".
 Here is an exemple:

 ```ts
 const objectWithRef = z.object({